pixpark/gpupixel/README.md

 ## Introduction

-⛰️ GPUPixel is a real-time, high-performance image and video filter library, extremely easy to compile and integrate with  small library size.
+🍔  GPUPixel is a real-time, high-performance image and video filter library, extremely easy to compile and integrate with  small library size.

-🔑 GPUPixel  is written in C++11 and is based on OpenGL/ES, incorporating a built-in beauty face filter that achieves commercial-grade beauty effects.
+🍤 GPUPixel  is written in C++11 and is based on OpenGL/ES, incorporating a built-in beauty face filter that achieves commercial-grade beauty effects.

-🔌 GPUPixel supports platforms including `iOS`, `Android`, `Mac`, `Win` and `Linux`.
+🍖 GPUPixel supports platforms including `iOS`, `Android`, `Mac`, `Win` and `Linux`.
 It can theoretically be ported to any platform that supports OpenGL/ES.

 ## Effects Preview

-👉 **Video: <a href="https://youtu.be/9BY1Qx1NEPs" target="_blank">YouTube</a> | <a href="https://www.bilibili.com/video/BV1xQ4y1L7Fh/?share_source=copy_web&vd_source=46adcb1014fa989cfcbb4cc1e866831e" target="_blank">BiliBili</a>**
+👉 **Video: <a href="https://youtu.be/9BY1Qx1NEPs" target="_blank">YouTube</a>**

 |                   **Origin**                    |                    **Smooth**                     |                    **White**                     |                   **ThinFace**                    |